 The complimentary Visa Business card gives immediate access funds, but you’ll have to transfer them to a bank account for a fee if and when this is needed.

-The card reader is pretty basic and not the sturdiest quality, but the fact it works with low connections and across borders makes it convenient for travelling merchants.
-It doesn’t work with WiFi, though, so you’re reliant on the mobile network that the SIM card connects to.
+The card reader is pretty standard and could be sturdier, but the fact it works with 4G, WiFi and across borders makes it extremely convenient for travelling merchants.

 myPOS Go criteria | Rating | Conclusion |